bellycard/napa/README.md

 ### Console
-Similar to the Rails console, load an IRB sesson with your applications environment by running:
+Similar to the Rails console, load an IRB session with your applications environment by running:

 ```
 napa console